 3. Interest-Only Lifetime Mortgages

-4. Drawdown Lifetime Mortgaes
+4. Drawdown Lifetime Mortgages

-It means that you have access to cash but are only charged interest on the money when you use it.
+It means that you have access to cash but are only charged usury on the money when you use it.
 Think of it a bit like an overdraft facility.
 It is available if you need it, and you only pay if you use it.
 If you’re looking to take several withdrawal, this might be an excellent option for you.

 The Benefits of a Lifetime Mortgage

-The popularity of lifetime mortgages is increasing every year, and it is due to its incredible benefits.
+The popularity of lifetime retirement mortgages is increasing every year, and it is due to its incredible benefits.
 They comprise:

 Is it Secure?

 living in your home till you die or decide to move into long-term care.

-- In case you want to the assurance that your family will inherit a part of your property, you have the right to take inheritance protection scheme that lets you ring-fence some of the value of your residence give to your family.
+- In case you want to the assurance that your family will inherit a part of your property, you have the right to take inheritance protection that lets you ring-fence some of the value of your residence give to your family.

-- You are protected by the ‘no negative guarantee’ that safeguards your heirs from owing more than the value of your estate.
+- You are protected by the ‘no-negative guarantee’ that safeguards your heirs from owing more than the value of your estate.